HarshDW09/HD_Portfolio/content/pages/index.md

         text: |+
           *July 2023 - June 2025*

-          *   ba computer sciense at a semi fancy school
+          *   Bachelor of Computer Science at Deakin University

           **2014**